MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/pstn-usage-report.md

 Depending on the call direction, the Caller or Callee names can contain non-E164 numbers.

-These fields can come form the custoemer SBC(s).
-There are three formats we see the SBC can send to Direct Routing: E.164, non-E.164 numbers and strings.
+These fields can come form the customer SBC(s).
+There are three formats that the SBC can send to Direct Routing: E.164 numbers, non-E.164 numbers, and strings.

 1. E.164 proper phone number from a user who has E.164 number to the user who also has it.
 2. Call from a non-E.164 number.
 A user from a third-party PBX interconnected with DR makes a call to  Teams user.
 In this case the caller number might be any non-E.164 number.
 For example,  +1001 .